digitalocean/navigators-guide/book/04-monitor/ch12-perf-testing.md

 Utilization would be found in the `rxkB/s` and `txkB/s` columns.
 In a cloud environment it is difficult to determine what overly utilized may be; profiling your known-good systems or asking your host may be needed to determine what over-utilization looks like.
 Adding additional instances will generally help for over-utilization caused by an increase in legitimate traffic, with DDoS mitigation being an option in case over-utilization is happening due to malicious actors attacking your systems.

 ### Saturation
 In many computer systems, saturation generally happens when a queue is full.
-In a network context, there area both send and receive queues.
+In a network context, there are both send and receive queues.
 When these queues are full, packets begin to be dropped which will result in a poorer end-user experience.
 In a hypothetical website, saturation on the receive queue may cause requests to take longer as initial connection attempts are dropped entirely or wait to be processed.
-You can have an at-glance view of saturation by using the `ifconfig` utility, in particular the `dropped` and `overruns` counters in `RX Packets` and `TX Packets`:
+You can have an at-glance view of saturation by using the `ifconfig` utility, in particular, the `dropped` and `overruns` counters in `RX Packets` and `TX Packets`:

     root@nav-ctrl:~# ifconfig
     (some output truncated)